Phantasy Star II: Plot

-In the Algo Star System, a thousand years after heroes Alis, Odin, Myau, and Noah saved it from King Lassic and the forces of darkness, (Note: As depicted in Phantasy Star (1987)) the planet Mota thrives under the control of the Mother Brain, a giant computer that has terraformed the once-desert planet into a lush, green world with domed farms.
+In the Algo Star System, a thousand years after heroes Alis, Odin, Myau, and Noah saved it from King Lassic and Dark Falz, (Note: As depicted in Phantasy Star (1987)) the planet Mota thrives under the control of the Mother Brain, a giant computer that has terraformed the once-desert planet into a lush, green world with domed farms.
 However, this peaceful existence has made people complacent, forgetting the heroes of old and their fighting spirit.
 A new threat emerges as "biomonsters", biologically engineered creatures, plague Algo.

 Rolf, an agent in Mota's capital Paseo, is haunted by recurring nightmares of a young girl battling a demonic monster, unable to intervene.
 He is assigned a critical mission by the Commander to investigate the biomonster outbreak by retrieving the system recorder from the BioSystem lab to analyze why these creatures are being produced.
 Accompanied reluctantly by Nei, a half-human, half-biomonster girl he rescued seven months prior and now considers a sister, Rolf begins his journey.
 Along the way, he is joined by a diverse group of companions: Rudolf "Rudo" Steiner, a biomonster hunter skilled with guns; Amy Sage, a newly graduated medic; Hugh Thompson, a biology scholar who values life; Anna Zirski, a blade-wielding mercenary; Josh Kain, a junk salesman adept against machines; and Shir Gold, a thief seeking excitement.

 Their journey takes them to the ruined town of Arima, destroyed by hoodlums, where they learn that Darum, the man Rolf rescued Nei from, turned violent after his daughter Tiem was kidnapped.
 At the hoodlums' hideout in Shure, Rolf finds a ransom letter revealing Darum's descent into crime to save Tiem.
 The party rescues Tiem, dressing her in a veil to conceal her identity, but when Tiem confronts Darum to stop his killing, he fails to recognize her and kills her.
 Devastated, Darum commits suicide, leaving Rolf determined to restore peace to Mota.